Barbara Riegel, PhD, RN, FAAN, FAHA

 - BSN, San Diego State University, 1981

-Dr. Riegel teaches about self-care in both the undergraduate and graduate program.
-She also teaches a course on evolving nursing science at the doctoral level.
-She engages students of all levels in her research; undergraduate students are involved in enrolling patients into studies, collecting data, and conducting basic analyses.
+Dr. Riegel teaches in both the undergraduate and graduate program.
+She teaches an undergraduate course on self-care and also teaches a course on evolving nursing science at the doctoral level.
+She engages students and trainees of all levels in her research; undergraduate students are involved in enrolling patients into studies, collecting data, and conducting basic analyses.
 Doctoral students review grants, code data, and write articles.
-She is actively involved in advising students in conducting their own research.
+Post-doctoral trainees participate in a variety of on-going studies.
+She is also actively involved in advising students in conducting their own research.

 Opportunities to Learn and Collaborate at Penn Nursing